What does Philomena mean?

 Philomena is a very popular first name for females (#1288 out of 4276, Top 30%) but a rare surname for all people.
 (2000 U.S. Demographics)

-Shown below is an analysis of the history of Philomena and associated names.
+Which version is better?with its variant forms and related girl names.
 Philomene and Filomena are the prominent varying forms of Philomena.
 These relations of Philomena were favored as birth names during the years 1910-1919 (average #919), but now, versions such as Filomena have become somewhat outmoded.